mkevenaar/chocolatey-packages/automatic/veeam-service-provider-console-server/PARAMETERS.md

 * `/installDir` - Installs the component to the specified location.
 By default, _Veeam Service Provider Console_ uses the `ApplicationServer` subfolder of the `C:\Program Files\Veeam\Availability Console` folder.
 Example: `/installDir="C:\Veeam\"` **NOTE:** The component will be installed to the `C:\Veeam\ApplicationServer` folder.
 * `/licenseFile` - Specifies a full path to the license file.
 For details on license requirements, see section [Licensed Objects](https://helpcenter.veeam.com/docs/vac/provider_admin/licensed_objects.html) of the Veeam Service Provider Console Guide for Service Providers.
 Example: `/licenseFile="C:\Users\Administrator\Desktop\license.lic"`
+* `/licenseAutoUpdate` - Specifies if you want to enable automatic license update and usage reporting.
+By default, license auto update is enabled.
+Note that for _Evaluation_ and _NFR_ licenses automatic license update must be enabled.
+For details on license types, see section [License Types](https://helpcenter.veeam.com/docs/vac/provider_admin/license_types.html) of the Guide for Service Providers.
+Example: `licenseAutoUpdate="1"`
 * `/username` - Specifies a user account under which the _Veeam Service Provider Console Services_ will run and that will be used to access _Veeam Service Provider Console_ database in the Microsoft Windows authentication mode.
 Example: `/username:VAC\Administrator`
 * `/password` - This parameter must be used if you have specified the `/username` parameter.
 Specifies a password for the account under which the _Veeam Service Provider Console Services_ will run and that will be used to access _Veeam Service Provider Console_ database.
 Example: `/password:p@ssw0rd`
 * `/create` - Create the requested user on this machine, this user will be added to the local Administrators group.